LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ## Installation

-1. Download the latest version built and ready for production here : [hexo-theme-tranquilpeak releases](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/releases)
+1. Download the latest version built and ready for production here : [releases](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/releases)
-2. Rename the folder in `tranquilpeak` and place it in `themes` folder of your Hexo blog
+2. Rename the folder in `tranquilpeak` and place it in the `themes` folder of your Hexo blog
-3. Modify the theme in Hexo configuration file `_config.yml` by changing `theme` variable to `tranquilpeak`
+3. Modify the theme in Hexo configuration file (`_config.yml`) by setting `theme` variable to `tranquilpeak`

 ## Hexo configuration

 ### Enable post assets folder

-If you want to take advantage of cover image, thumbnail image, and image gallery features, you have to enable post assets folder by setting `post_asset_folder` to  `true`in `_config.yml`.
+If you want to take advantage of cover image, thumbnail image, and image gallery features, you have to enable post assets folder by setting `post_asset_folder` to  `true` in Hexo configuration file (`_config.yml`).

 ### Disable relative links